-In 2020 and 2019, the Fund did not provide support in the form of additional contributions to the equity of the Subsidiary.
-During the year, the Fund provided intercompany loans to the Subsidiary amounting to US\$25,000 (2019: Nil).
+In 2020 and 2019, the Fund did not provide support in the form of additional contributions to the equity of the Subsidiary or further intercompany loans to the Subsidiary.

 The Fund has no contractual commitments to provide any financial or other support to the Subsidiary.